privacyguides/privacyguides.org/docs/email-clients.en.md

     Canary Mail only recently released a Windows and Android client, we don't believe they are as stable as their iOS and Mac counterparts.

 Canary Mail is closed source.
-We recommend it, due to the few choices there are for email clients on iOS that support [Pretty Good Privacy (PGP)](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) E2EE.
+We recommend it, due to the few choices there are for email clients on iOS that support PGP E2EE.

 ### NeoMutt